arcjet/arcjet-js/examples/nextjs-example/README.md

 bucket rate limit for API routes.
 It does not require any additional infrastructure e.g. Redis.

-The Arcjet SDK allows you to Implement rate limiting, bot protection, email verification & defend against common attacks.
+The Arcjet SDK allows you to implement rate limiting, bot protection, email verification & defense against common attacks.
 See [the docs](https://docs.arcjet.com/) for details.

 ## Deploy your own